elenita1221/GA3C-DeepNavigation/README.md

 ## Description

 TensorFlow implementation of ideas in the DeepMind paper ["Learning to Navigate in Complex Environments"](https://arxiv.org/abs/1611.03673).
-The baseline architecture is GPU-based A3C from the paper ["Reinforcement Learning through Asynchronous Advantage Actor-Critic on a GPU"](https://openreview.net/forum?id=r1VGvBcxl)
+The baseline architecture is GPU-based A3C from the paper ["Reinforcement Learning through Asynchronous Advantage Actor-Critic on a GPU"](https://openreview.net/forum?id=r1VGvBcxl).
+Full [report](./assets/DeepNav_final.pdf).

 ## Requirements